973432436/seo-referrer-link-ping/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.1.1 =
+* Fixed default setting issue when upgrading from older versions

 = 1.1.0 =
 * Added plugin options page with finer grain control of ping services so as not to overload pingomatic